 The Choir currently has around 60 active members with a target of close to 100 and we invite potential new members to join by 'trying us out' at one of our regular rehearsals.
 Further information is available from the and in our "2019 Welcome Booklet".
 If you like your experience and wish to join then a membership application form should be completed and brought along to practice.
 Potential new Members are entitled to be fully aware of the official

-All Members are issued with an ARC Songbook.
-The Keepers of the Music co-ordinate the issue of all music and the songbook indexes.
-The Songbook contains a wide variety of 50 core songs ranging from traditional Welsh hymns, opera, rugby songs, Christmas carols, popular, comedy and novelty songs.
-Members are expected over time to learn the core songs with minimal reference to the Songbook.
-The Songbook is returned to the Keeper of Music when a member leaves the Choir.
+The choir sings from a repertoire of about 50 core songs ranging from traditional Welsh hymns, opera, rugby songs, Christmas carols, popular, comedy and novelty songs.
+Members are expected over time to learn the core songs with minimal reference to a written score.
 A selection of music from the current song book is listed here.
 A number of members now use electronic tablets to assist in learning their songs.
 Advice about this can be obtained by liaising with existing tablet users.

 Unless directed by the Committee the appropriate Choir uniform must be worn at all official public performances without exception.
 This is in order to promote the proper image of the Choir.
 The Choirs' standard performance uniforms are as follows: